Synergia503/sprache-meister-app/readme.md

 ## Overview

 This is a full-stack German learning application built with Express.js, React, and TypeScript.
 The application provides a comprehensive platform for learning German through flashcards, vocabulary management, interactive exercises, and voice conversations.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with data persistence using Drizzle ORM and PostgreSQL.
+It features a modern UI built with shadcn/ui components and Tailwind CSS

 ## User Preferences